-Masud graduated in Journalism from Baku State University in 1979.
-She worked as an editor and editorial board member for Azerbaijanfilm Studio (1979 – 86), as director (1986 – 88), and she later served as Chair of the Centre of Translation for Art Works and Literary Relations (1989 – 14).
-She currently serves as Board Chair of the Azerbaijan Translation Centre.
+Born on June 3, 1957, in Baku, Azerbaijan, graduated from the Department of Journalism of Baku State University in 1979.
+She worked as an editor and editorial board member for Azerbaijanfilm Studio (1979-1986), and Director of Azerbaijantelefilm Studio (1986-1988).
+She worked as Chair of the Republican Centre of Translation and Literary Relations (1989-2014).

-She has translated into Azerbaijani a number of foreign works, such as the novelAutumn of the Patriarch by Gabriel Garcia Marquez, the novel The Web and the Rock by Thomas Wolfe, the Sufi manuscripts belonging to M. Nasifi - The Truth About Being, as well as Alchemy of Happiness, O' Beloved Son, Revival of Islamic Knowledgeby Al-Ghazali and Meccan Illuminations by Ibn Arabi.
+She has translated into Azerbaijani a number of foreign works, such as the novels Autumn of the Patriarch by Gabriel Garcia Marquez, The Web and the Rock by Thomas Wolfe, Sufi books by M. Nasifi, Al-Ghazali, Ibn Arabi, Jalal ad-Din Rumi, and other ancient Sufi writers.

 Awarded with TURKSOY medal for her achievements in building literary and cultural ties across the Turkish-speaking countries, and her contribution to developing the performing arts.

 She was awarded with the prize “Humay” in 1998.

 The title of Honored Artist of Azerbaijan was awarded to the writer in 2003.

 A winner of the International Stage Play Contest held in 2015 by Turkey's Ministry of Culture, TÜRKSOY and the Writers Union of Eurasia.

 Awarded with the Shohrat Order for her contribution to the development of the translation industry in the country by order of the President of the Azerbaijan Republic Ilham Aliyev in 2017.

 Awarded with the jubilee medal dedicated to the 100th anniversary of establishing the Democratic Republic of Azerbaijan in 2019.